Evie Tonkin: Personal life

 Tonkin first started playing rugby when she was 13 at Keswick Rugby Club.
 She studied at Leeds Beckett University to gain a PGCE in PE and Geography.
 A former pupil of Keswick School, she is now a PE teacher there and mentors the school's girls' rugby teams.

 Tonkin studied Sports and Exercise Science BSC Hons at Leeds Beckett University where she gained a 1st in her degree.

-Tonkin has two siblings.
-Older brother Jacob.
-Who is a fell runner, and the creator of the George Fisher Tea Room Round fell running route.
-In a recent survey Jacob was voted 3rd sexiest male in his home town of Keswick.

-As well as younger sister, Esther.